usnistgov/crcl2ros/wiki/config/kitting_config.md

 		# offset from bottom location of small gear to grasping peg point
 	  	smallgear:  [0.0,0.0, 0.015, 0.0, 0.0.,0.00]

 The nc subbranch defines the names of the links for the base and the tip of the robot series of transformations in URDF.

 	nc:
 	  baselink: fanuc_base_link
 	  tiplink: fanuc_link_6

+MOveit covers all the robot implementation parameters used in moveit!.
+The "armgroup" is currently sent in as an arg to crclapp.
+	moveit:
+		# name of topic for joint state publisher
+		# must match name in roslaunch:
+		#
+		joint_state_publisher_topic: /lrmate/joint_states

+		# gripper ROS topic name in SDF file
+		gripper_topic: /fanuc_lrmate200id/control

+		# robot model name in gazebo (outermost model name)
+		robot_model_name: lrmate

+		# flag to send joint updates to gazebo
+		use_gazebo: 1

 The gazebo subbranch defines gazebo related parameters.
 Need to double check use of some of the variable definitions.

 	gazebo: